07808911645

 During the course, we cover in practice:

-Note – This is entirly a practical field base course
+Note – This is entirely a practical field base course

 “At Deer Management Services, I love helping people build their skills and confidence out in the field.
 Whether you’re completely new, brushing up on existing knowledge, or just keen to tap into the experience I’ve gained over the years, I’ll meet you where you are and help you get to where you want to be.